 Type: miniature flush plunger push-button switch.

-Function: after the insertion of the board into the crate, it allows to turn the board on/off by pushing it with a pin (please note that the switch is inactive if the board doesn't support "live insertion").
+Function: after the insertion of the board into the crate, it allows to turn the board ON/OFF by pushing it with a pin; please note that the switch is inactive if the board doesn't support "live insertion".
 Refer to § 5.2 for the power ON procedure

-3.6.
-Internal hardware components
+Internal hardware components 3.6.

-The module is constituted by a motherboard with a piggy-back board plugged into it (see also Fig. 1.2 where the functional blocks hosted on the piggy-back board are pointed out).
+The V785 module is constituted by a motherboard with a piggy-back board plugged into it (see also Fig. 1.2 where the functional blocks hosted on the piggy-back board are pointed out).
 In the following some hardware setting components, located on the boards, are listed.
 Refer to Fig. 3.4 and Fig. 3.5 for their exact location on the PCB and their settings.